About me: See http://stepno.com

 Topics here include classes I teach at Radford University, media history, online journalism and Web design.

-I continue to post items about the newspaper industry and newspaper journalism at http://aejmc.net/news (where I have a co-editor) and more personal, less-academic or less-journalistic items at http://boblog.blogspot.com
+For a year or two after retirement, I continued to post items about the newspaper industry and newspaper journalism at http://aejmc.net/news (where I was founder and later co-editor) and more personal, less-academic or less-journalistic items at http://boblog.blogspot.com, which I eventually made a music-mostly blog.

-For most things that interest me, I just post bookmarks at http://delicious.com/bstepno or tweet at http://twitter.com/bobstep; I use RSS feeds to try to connect this messiness at http://stepno.com and in the blog sidebars.
+For most things that interest me, I once used the “del.icio.us” or “delicious.com” bookmark server, now defunct.
+(Archives are at https://del.icio.us/bstepno) I resisted for years, but eventually started using Twitter and still tweet at http://twitter.com/bobstep; I use RSS feeds to try to connect this messiness at http://stepno.com and in the blog sidebars.

-(The Twitter items also echo on Facebook, giving some friends the impression that I’m on Facebook more than I am.)
+(The Twitter items also used to echo on Facebook, giving some friends the impression that I’m on Facebook more than I was.)

 With the demise of the radio.weblogs.com hosting that I’d used for most of a decade, I gave this site the name of my old blog.
 Previous pages archived at http://stepno.com/oldblog.
 As long as it is my main blog, you can get there with the alias address http://stepno.com/blog